-There is no legal framework.
-There is no effective capacity/resources to enforce the legal framework.
-Existing capacity/resources to enforce the legal framework could be strengthened.
-Existing capacity/resources to enforce the legal framework are adequate.
+There is n legal framew Existing capacity/resources to enforce the legal framework could be strengthened.
+Existing capacity/resources to enforce the legal framework are adequate. legal framework.

-5.7.1.1 Culture ×

-5.7.1.2 Nature ×
+5.7.1.1 Culture × 5.7.1.2 Nature ×

 - 5.8.
 Comments on the enforcement of the legal framework - 5.8.1 Please comment on particular problems of enforcement - 5.9.
 Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?